k1yrix/NSMRS-Stock-Photography/README.md

 **For FAQs, Contribute Guidelines, and more: Visit the repo's wiki tab.**<br>
 (or just click here ig: https://github.com/kirbix12/NSMRS-Stock-Photography/wiki)

-I highly reccomend joining our Discord server for Dev Streams, Product Sneak Peeks, and more! https://discord.gg/jhjc2Etzn9
+I highly reccomend joining our Discord server for Dev Streams, Product Sneak Peeks, and more!<br>
+https://discord.gg/jhjc2Etzn9